If children can make decisions before the age of 18, why shouldn’t they be treated as adults when they commit a crime?

 UNCRC Article 37

-I have the right not to be punished in a cruel or hurtful way
+If I break the law, I have the right not to be punished in a cruel or unnecessary way

 UNCRC Article 40

-I have the right to get legal help and to be treated fairly if I have been accused of breaking the law
+I have the right to be treated as a child if I break the law

 Back to top